 The Bram Stoker Society heard how Dublin born Stoker's mother's tales of the 1832 cholera epidemic, which killed 1,500, affected her horror writing son.

 Academics and fans of the gothic novel written by Bram Stoker gathered in November 2018 in Sligo town where his mother, Charlotte Thornley, the daughter of a policeman, grew up in Old Market Street.

-The gathering organized by the local Bram Stoker Society heard how Catherine told her son, who was born in Dublin in 1847, stories of the horrors of a devastating cholera epidemic which killed 1,500 people in Sligo in six weeks in 1832.
+The gathering organized by the local Bram Stoker Society heard how Catherine told her son, who was born in Dublin in 1847, stories of the horrors of a devastating cholera epidemic that killed 1,500 people in Sligo in six weeks in 1832.

 Catherine wrote a first-hand account of what she witnessed in "Experiences of the Cholera in Ireland."